ericsaboia/migrate-database/Readme.md

 ### Running migrations up
 Runs all the pending migrations.
-You can pass --steps argument to limit the number of migrations to run. fe
+You can pass the --steps argument to limit the number of migrations to run.

 ```shell
 $ grunt migrate:up
 ```